Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/GitOpsEnvironmentPipeline.md

-# GitOps Repositories and Environments
+# Promoting changes to Environments using GitOps Repositories

 ## Problem
 How do we want to promote changes in our GitOps repository from dev to quality to prod to ensure code cannot skip one of the gates?